 NERC Reliability Standard INT-006-4 R1 requires ERCOT to reject or curtail a DC Tie Schedule that ERCOT does not expect to be capable of supporting either in magnitude or ramp.
-ERCOT Protocol Section 4.4.4 paragraphs (5) and (15) authorize ERCOT to take action to address physical capacity limitations and transmission security concerns; however, the Protocols do not currently include language expressly addressing the treatment of insufficient ramp capability due to submitted DC Tie schedules.
+ERCOT Protocol Section 4.4.4 paragraphs (5) and (15) authorize ERCOT to take action to address physical capacity limitations and transmission security concerns; however, the Protocols did not include language expressly addressing the treatment of insufficient ramp capability due to submitted DC Tie schedules.

-In light of the above, and after consultation with stakeholders, ERCOT has determined that the Protocols should be modified to state how ERCOT will address insufficient ramp capability for submitted DC Tie schedules.
-Accordingly, ERCOT sponsored NPRR999, DC Tie Ramp Limitations, to add new Protocol Section 4.4.4.3, which provides that ERCOT will address an insufficiency of ramp capability for scheduled DC Tie flows by first requesting voluntary resubmission of e-Tags with an adjusted ramp duration, if sufficient time for such a request exists.
+In light of the above, and after consultation with stakeholders, ERCOT determined that the Protocols should be modified to state how ERCOT will address insufficient ramp capability for submitted DC Tie schedules.
+Accordingly, ERCOT sponsored NPRR999, DC Tie Ramp Limitations, to add new Protocol Section 4.4.4.3.
+Upon implementation, NPRR999 will provide ERCOT the ability to address an insufficiency of ramp capability for scheduled DC Tie flows by first requesting voluntary resubmission of e-Tags with an adjusted ramp duration, if sufficient time for such a request exists.
 If there is insufficient time to request resubmission of e-Tags, or an insufficient number of e-Tags are resubmitted to conform with system ramp capability, ERCOT will curtail DC Tie Schedules on a last-in-first-out basis as needed to conform with the system’s ramp capability.
+NPRR999 was approved by the ERCOT Board of Directors on October 13, 2020, and will be implemented prior to the interconnection of the SCT DC Tie.